ducido/Paper-Streaming/README.md

 ## The original: https://github.com/vietanhdev/paper_stream
 Our new contribution and method:
 - Using CNN to detect paper
 - Allow to use color pen
-    - Can deal when paper is moved
+- Correct point of view of viewers when paper is moved

-## Cài đặt môi trường trên Anaconda Prompt
+- Add some improvement in HandRemove function to fit with our requirements

+## Set up environment
 ```
 conda create  --name PS python=3.7.7
 conda activate PS